 ATI RN Content Master Proficiency Level 2 (cut scores) will be utilized for each proctored assessment.
-Students scoring below a Level 2 will be required to remediate and retest.
-Upon retesting on the ATI Standardized Exam, additional points may be awarded as outlined on the Content Mastery Series Grading Rubric.
-TWU policy is to accept the highest of the two test scores.
+Students scoring below Level 2 will be required to remediate and retest.
+Exam points for ATI proctored assessments will be no more than 10% of the exam points for the course.
+The highest of two scores (initial and retake) will be calculated into the course grade.